Schedule: 10.09.2019 - 23.10.2019

 Cases (click the relevant

-case/article highlighted in blue colour for a web link to the pdf; please note that some links will become working only closer to the beginning of the course)
+case/article highlighted in blue colour for a web link to the pdf)

 Lecture 5: Lego: Consolidating distribution (A)